 Moor Hall is located in Aughton, West Lancashire, set in five acres of beautiful gardens, with views to the south over a glistening lake, said to be the remains of a medieval moat.
 Here you’ll find Mark Birchall’s award-winning, two Michelin star Restaurant with seven unique, luxurious bedrooms and The Barn at Moor Hall – Mark Birchall’s neighbourhood restaurant.

-Moor Hall is situated in Aughton, West Lancashire in five acres of breathtaking gardens with views to the south over a beautiful lake, said to be the remains of a medieval moat.
+Moor Hall itself was first recorded in 1282.
 A grade II* listed gentry house of mid-sixteenth century origin, Moor Hall is one of the most important listed buildings in the UK.
-Moor Hall was first recorded in 1282 and in 1533 it was acquired by Peter Stanley of Bickerstaffe, who built the present manor house.
+It was acquired by Peter Stanley of Bickerstaffe, who built the present manor house, in 1533.

 The Local Area

-To find us, leave the M58 at Junction 1 and follow signs for Ormskirk, you will pass St Mary’s Church on the right hand side and Moor Hall is 1 mile further down Prescot Road on the right hand side.
+Moor Hall is a close distance to Town Green and Aughton Park railway stations, and we are a 25 minute drive from Liverpool and 50 minutes from Manchester.
+To find us, leave the M58 at Junction 1 and follow signs for Ormskirk, you will pass St Mary’s Church on the right hand side and Moor Hall is one mile further down Prescot Road on the right hand side.

 Local Area Continued

 Aughton is an extensive agricultural and residential parish, adjoining the south & south-west sides of Ormskirk.
 It is one of the most attractive residential districts in the area with pleasant tree-lined roads, well served by shops and schools.
 There are three churches with two bell towers and the parish has won county awards for its well-kept village.
 St Michael’s Parish Church, Grade I listed, was built in the 14th century and still has remains dating back to the 12th and 13th century.